Supreme Court allows Trump to return immigrants to Mexico while they await asylum

 But in response to challenges from civil liberties groups, a federal court said enforcement of the program would be blocked in California and Arizona by mid-March.

-Urging the Supreme Court to allow enforcement while the government appeals lower court orders shutting it down, the Justice Department said, "it has been an enormously effective and indispensable tool" in efforts to "address the migration crisis on our southwest border."
+Urging the Supreme Court to allow enforcement while the government appeals lower court orders shutting it down, the Justice Department said the program "has been an enormously effective and indispensable tool" in efforts to "address the migration crisis on our southwest border."

 When the program was temporarily halted nationwide by court order, the Department of Homeland Security faced chaos, the government told the Supreme Court, with a surge of migrants arriving at ports of entry all along the border.

-The Ninth Circuit Court of Appeals based in San Francisco ruled March 4 that the program violated federal law and enforcement would have to end in California and Arizona on March 12, unless the Supreme Court issued an order allowing it to continue while the government prepares an appeal.
+The 9th U.S. Circuit Court of Appeals, based in San Francisco, ruled March 4 that the program violated federal law and that enforcement would have to end in California and Arizona on Thursday unless the Supreme Court issued an order allowing it to continue while the government prepares an appeal.

 The court said uncontested evidence "establishes that non-Mexicans returned to Mexico under the MPP risk substantial harm, even death, while they await adjudication of their applications for asylum."

-Because New Mexico and Texas are outside the Ninth Circuit, the appeals court ruling did not apply in those states, and the program has continued there.
+Because New Mexico and Texas are outside the 9th Circuit, the appeals court ruling did not apply in those states, and the program has continued there.

-The American Civil Liberties Union urged the Supreme Court to block enforcement of the policy.
-Asylum-seekers returned to Mexico "are exposed to kidnapping, assault, rape, and other violent attacks on account of their being non-Mexican migrants."
-It also said the policy violates federal requirements by exposing migrants seeking asylum to possible persecution or torture if returned to Mexico.
+The American Civil Liberties Union urged the Supreme Court to block enforcement of the policy, saying asylum-seekers returned to Mexico "are exposed to kidnapping, assault, rape, and other violent attacks on account of their being non-Mexican migrants."
+It also said the policy violates federal requirements by exposing migrants seeking asylum to possible persecution or torture if they are returned to Mexico.